seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

     * `planningAreaType`: eez or other
     * bbox - the bounding box of the project as [bottom, top, left, right].
 This generally represents the area that users will draw shapes.
 It can be used as a boundary for clipping, to generate examples sketches, and as a window for fetching from global datasources.
     * `planningAreaName` - the name of the planning region (e.g. Micronesia)
-    * `planningAreaPossessive` - the name of the planning region as a form of membership (e.g. Micronesian)
     * `externalLinks` - central store of links that you want to populate in your reports.
   * `datasources.json` - contains an array of one or more registered datasources, which can be global (url) or local (file path), with a format of vector or raster or subdivided.
 Global datasources can be manually added/edited in this file, but local datasources should use the [import](#import-datasource) process.
   * `metrics.json` - contains an array of one or more metric groups.
 Each group defines a metric to calculate, with one or more data classes, derived from one or more datasources, measuring progress towards a planning objective.
 An initial boundaryAreaOverlap metric group is included in the file by default that uses the global eez datasource.